ahmed-abd0/searchable/README.md

 ### Search Columns

-you can define your search columns in property that has `#[SearchColumns]` attribute
+To define the search columns for a model, you can utilize a property decorated with the `#[SearchColumns]` attribute.

-it will contain the default columns for searching the model and relations that needs
+This property will contain the default columns for searching the model, as well as any relations that need to be eagerly loaded.

-to be eager loaded

-if its not set the fillable columns will be used instead
+In case the `#[SearchColumns]` attribute is not set, the fillable columns will be used as a fallback.

 ```php
 #[SearchColumns]